actyx-contrib/pond-rx-adapter/README.md

 const fromExisting = RxPond.from(myPond)

-// Create an RxPond backed by a Pond with default parameters const defaultPondRx = RxPond.default()
+// Create an RxPond backed by a Pond with default parameters const defaultRxPond = RxPond.default()

-// Provide custom parameters (same arguments as Pond.of) const parameterizedPondRx = RxPond.of({ url: 'ws://localhost:4243' }, {})
+// Provide custom parameters (same arguments as Pond.of) const parameterizedRxPond = RxPond.of({ url: 'ws://localhost:4243' }, {})
 ```

 ## Compatibility

-This library is _version agnostic_ in regards to RXjs – it should work flawlessly with both 5.x and
+This library is _version agnostic_ in regards to RXjs – it works flawlessly with both 5.x and 6.x.
-6.x.

-This library should remain compatible with all future releases in the Pond V2 line.
+This library remains compatible with all future releases in the Pond V2 line.